 What is this?

-The world is converging and the shift of power and influence is shifting towards the East, after thousands of years of power and influence dominated by the West.
+The world is converging with the shift of power and influence is tilting towards the East, after thousands of years of power and influence dominated by the West.
 But the world is not as it was in the past, where one continent or ethnic group could dominate the world and is much more integrated and interconnected than ever before.
 A major impetus for this is the incredible pace of information technology development, including robotics, artificial intelligence and the “internet of things”, as well as other scientific and engineering endeavors.

 While this has created a diffusion of plurality with respect to ideas, movements and philosophies with the admonition that we are now liberated to think and live for ourselves, it has come with a heavy burden.
 This burden is that we now face an incessant paradox of choice.
 Everyone, including myself, has the means to choose a multiplicity of options with respect to what we chose for our career, mates, political position, ideological stance and even physiological circumstances such as gender, which can now be augmented or modified completely.
 At some point in the future, this may be altered before we are even born by the decoding of our genetics.